codewars/docs/content/community/moderation-tools.md

 # Moderation Tools

-[Moderators](/community/moderation/#moderators) are a group of users selected to support users with handling problems related to content and community.
+[Moderators](/community/moderation/#moderators) are a group of users selected to support other users with handling problems related to content and the community.
 They have access to tools and features not available to regular users, which can be used to solve problems reported by community members.
 In particular, moderators can:

 - Handle problematic users, cheaters, and griefers:
   - Handle reports about dishonest users,